amir-jutomate/lamas/README.md

 Here reside the topojson files.
 These are derived from the updated geojson files in the output_files folder.
 Topojsons offer a more compressed and simplified format, enhancing project efficiency and ease of use.

 ### merged
-The merged folder is designated for uploading or inserting merged JSON files.
+The merged folder is designated for uploading merged JSON files.
 These merged files consolidate multiple layers into a single JSON for streamlined data management.